Chain Home: Anti-jamming technologies

 The British had been aware that the Germans would determine the purpose of the system and attempt to interfere with it, and had designed in a variety of features and methods in order to address some of these issues even as the first stations were being built.
 The most obvious of these was CH's ability to operate on different frequencies, which was added to allow the stations to avoid any sort of continuous-broadcast interference on their operating frequency.
 Additionally, the Interference Rejection Unit, or IFRU, allowed the output of the intermediate stages of the amplifiers to be clipped in an attempt to finely tune the receiver to the station's own signals and help reject broadband signals.

 More complex was a system built into the CH displays, implemented in order to remove spurious signals from unsynchronized jamming pulses.
 It consisted of two layers of phosphor in the CRT screen, a quick-reacting layer of zinc sulphide below, and a slower "afterglow" layer of zinc cadmium sulphide on top.
 During normal operation the bright blue signal from the zinc sulphide was visible, and its signal would activate the yellow zinc cadmium sulphide layer, causing an "averaged" signal to be displayed in yellow.
 To filter out jamming pulses, a yellow plastic sheet was placed in front of the display, rendering the blue display invisible and revealing the dimmer yellow averaged signal.
 This is the reason many radars from the War through to the 1960s have yellow displays.

 Another method was to use range-only measurements from multiple CH stations to produce fixes on individual targets, the "Chapman method".
 To aid this task, a second display would be installed that would be fed the Y-axis signal from a distant CH station over telephone lines.
+This way the operator could directly compare the two signals, eliminating the delays if this information was transmitted by voice.
 This system was never required.